AmberSeth/crimson/README.md

 # crimson
 An Python based ping pong game

+Currently in a process of making a new socket programming based game